-“As we move into 2023, the importance of analysing consumer needs will be pivotal to push media companies to produce not only more content, but highly targeted content that satisfies varying viewing tastes and advertiser demands.”- Symon Roue, Managing Director, VIDA
+“As we move into 2023, the importance of analyzing consumer needs will be pivotal to push media companies to produce not only more content, but highly targeted content that satisfies varying viewing tastes and advertiser demands.”- Symon Roue, Managing Director, VIDA

-From the increase in globalised content to FAST channels, the surge in demand for content tailored to viewers’ specific needs is rapidly growing, according to Symon Roue, Managing Director, VIDA, at Visual Data, a global provider of digital media supply chain services to the entertainment industry.
+From the increase in globalized content to FAST channels, the surge in demand for content tailored to viewers’ specific needs is rapidly growing, according to Symon Roue, Managing Director, VIDA, at Visual Data, a global provider of digital media supply chain services to the entertainment industry.

-“As we move into 2023, the importance of analysing consumer needs will be pivotal to push media companies to produce not only more content, but highly targeted content that satisfies varying viewing tastes and advertiser demands,” Roue said.
+“As we move into 2023, the importance of analyzing consumer needs will be pivotal to push media companies to produce not only more content, but highly targeted content that satisfies varying viewing tastes and advertiser demands,” Roue said.

 Among a sea of ever-growing choices, content becomes a key differentiator for those companies that truly want to stand out, so the ability to deliver on those targeted needs quickly and accurately will be vital to capturing and retaining viewers’ attention.